Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. Use a timeout for establishing the
         TCP connection.
 If an attempt to establish the connection takes longer abort the operation and try again.
-     2. Resend track fragments for which a connection was terminated early
+     2. Resend media fragments for which a connection was terminated early
      3. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a